-Title: Setting up an workplace d using transportable cutting and shaping machines in the Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Continued 7.5 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: check powered transportable cutting and shaping machines (fuel and electric mains and battery) for serviceability set up machines in preparation for use check voltage requirements, safety cut offs and circuit breakers check fuel, type, mix and additives fix and secure work select and ensure safety guards are in place in accordance with machine instructions select accessories for the machine and the work identify maintenance requirements for accessories, sharpening and aligning cut and shape materials to agreed tolerances change accessories: drill bits, router bits, discs, planner blades, saw blades, tools, abrasives use templates, profiles and jigs recognise and determine when specialist skills and knowledge are required and report accordingly use hand and power tools work at height use access equipment.
+Title: Setting up and using transportable cutting and shaping machines in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Continued 7.5 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: check powered transportable cutting and shaping machines (fuel and electric mains and battery) for serviceability set up machines in preparation for use check voltage requirements, safety cut offs and circuit breakers check fuel, type, mix and additives fix and secure work select and ensure safety guards are in place in accordance with machine instructions select accessories for the machine and the work identify maintenance requirements for accessories, sharpening and aligning cut and shape materials to agreed tolerances change accessories: drill bits, router bits, discs, planner blades, saw blades, tools, abrasives use templates, profiles and jigs recognise and determine when specialist skills and knowledge are required and report accordingly use hand and power tools work at height use access equipment.
 7.6 Describe the needs of other occupations and how to effectively communicate within a team when setting up and using transportable cutting and shaping machines.
+7.7 Describe how to maintain the tools, accessories and equipment used when setting up and using transportable cutting and shaping machines.

-Title: Setting up and using transportable cutting and shaping machines in the workplace Additional inform unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Setting up and using transportable cutting and shaping machines in the workplace workplace workplace Additional information about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 This unit must be assessed against the endorsements detailed within the relevant NVQ Structure.
-ProQual Level 2 NVQ Diploma in Wood Occupations (Construction): Three of the following cutting machines: Saw - three from the following: circular, chop, mitre, bench or table, jog, reciprocating, oscillating Drill Planer Biscuit jointer Disc cutter Morticer PLUS Two of the following shaping machines: Thicknesser Sander (orbital, belt, disc) Router Laminate trimmer Planer Sector Subject Are ea 05.2 Building and Construction Availability for use 9 Shared unit Unit guided learni - 120 Assessment hours 5 10
+ProQual Level 2 NVQ Diploma in Wood Occupations (Construction): Three of the following cutting machines: Saw - three from the following: circular, chop, mitre, bench or table, jog, reciprocating, oscillating Drill Planer Biscuit jointer Disc cutter Morticer PLUS Two of the following shaping machines: Thicknesser Sander (orbital, belt, disc) Router Laminate trimmer Planer Sector Subject Area 05.2 Building and Construction Availability for use Shared unit Unit guided learning hours 120 Assessment hours 10